 - opening, saving and submitting fillable forms.

-One method to resolve PDF problems is to save a copy of the file to your device for offline use, then open the file with Adobe Reader.
-This is particularly important for fillable PDF forms.
-If you have Windows 10, use Internet Explorer (search the "Start" menu) instead of the default Edge browser.
+One method to resolve PDF problems is to use IE mode in Microsoft Edge Chromium.
+Another option is to save a copy of the file to your device for offline use, then open the file with Adobe Reader.
+This is particularly important for fillable PDF forms which may not open, save or submit correctly unless using an Adobe PDF viewer.

 - To download a file, right-click on the PDF link, then select "Save link as" or "Save target as."
 Make a note of the file location and file name so you can access the file from your device.

 - Open Adobe Reader, select "File > Open," then browse to the PDF file you saved on your device.

 Frequently Asked Questions on Adobe PDF Fillable Forms

 - I cannot download a form, or I get an error message [Please wait…] when I try to open a form on DNR’s webpage.
 What can I do to fix this?